Continuing Education Activity

 In 2012, to reduce the burden of pertussis in infants, ACIP recommended a dose of Tdap for women during each pregnancy.
 Clinical studies indicated that newborn infants of mothers vaccinated during pregnancy had higher concentrations of pertussis antibodies at birth compared to newborns of unvaccinated mothers during pregnancy.
 [Level 1]

-In various health care settings, exposure of pertussis can occur to either healthcare providers, patients, or hospital visitors.
+In various health care settings, exposure to pertussis can occur to healthcare providers, patients, or hospital visitors.
 Depending on the approach, the management of exposure or pertussis outbreak can be complicated and costly.
 [Level 3] Postexposure prophylaxis (PEP) is recommended for healthcare personnel in contact with persons at risk for pertussis.
-This prophylaxis includes antibiotic treatment with a macrolide such as an azithromycin and immediate evaluation of persons with cough illness.
+This prophylaxis includes antibiotic treatment with a macrolide such as azithromycin and immediate evaluation of persons with cough illness.

 Vaccination programs, in general, require the efforts of an interprofessional team approach.
 The treating physician (MD DO, NP, or PA) will order these and often administered by nursing staff.
 Pharmacists will assist in dose preparation and also must know the vaccination schedules or have access to them.
 To be sure, all members of the healthcare team should familiarize themselves thoroughly with the various vaccination schedules.
 Nursing will also be in the best position to monitor for adverse events or allergic reactions, which, while rare, can occur.
 These events should be reported to the physician immediately.
 Only through this type of collaborative interprofessional care can tetanus/diphtheria/pertussis vaccines be administered most effectively for optimal results.
 [Level 5]